Trevon Diggs: Personal life

 Diggs has two brothers: Darez (born 1995) and Stefon (born 1993).
-Stefon Diggs played for Our Lady of Good Counsel in Olney, Maryland while Darez Diggs played for Friendship Collegiate Academy Public Charter School in Washington, DC.
-Darez played for the UAB Blazers and the Morgan State Bears while Stefon, a wide receiver, currently plays for the Buffalo Bills.
+Stefon Diggs played for Our Lady of Good Counsel in Olney, Maryland, and currently plays as a wide receiver for the New England Patriots.
+Darez Diggs played for Friendship Collegiate Academy Public Charter School in Washington, D.C., the UAB Blazers, and the Morgan State Bears.

 Diggs's father Aron died in January 2008 at the age of 39 due to congestive heart failure.
-Trevon has a son, Aaiden (born 2016).
+Trevon has two sons, Aaiden (born November 2016, with Sierra Danielle) and Chosen Alexander (born August 2021, with Yasmine Lopez), and a daughter Harlo Rose (born August 2024, with Joie Chavis).